-Some hospitals don’t use a hoist for pool evacuation in any case, they use an inflatable mat/net, and if you’re using an inflatable pool you can puncture the side to drain it quickly (more on that below).
+Some hospitals don’t use a hoist for pool evacuation in any case, they use an inflatable mat/net, and if you’re using an inflatable pool you can deflate the sides to make it easier to get you out (more on that below).

 Plus, given that we have a larger percentage of fat, we actually float better than thinner women, so in the event that we did collapse, it would be easier to keep us above water before getting us out than it would be for a skinny minnie!

-For every problem there is a solution.
-It’s about whether the hospital are willing to work with you to find it.
+It’s about whether the hospital staff are willing to work with you to find it.

-Thirdly, while the baths are shallower, the rooms they are in offer much poorer access than ones with pools (which usually are designed for 360 degree access to the birth pool) – much more dangerous in the case of an emergency!
+Lastly, while baths are shallower, so you’d assume safer, the rooms they are in offer much poorer access.
+Much more dangerous in case of an emergency!
 The room I bathed in would barely have accommodated two people as well as myself, not that I considered that risk at the time.

 - If you still come up against a brick wall, you could investigate other potential hospital trusts in the area.
 It may be that a different hospital that you weren’t considering would be more amenable to your having a water birth, and you can transfer your care there.
-I transferred care to a different hospital mid-pregnancy in order to access their more home-birth-friendly midwifery team.
+I transferred care to a different hospital mid-pregnancy in order to access their more home-birth-friendly midwifery team with my second baby.

 It is worth remembering that you are legally entitled to a home birth.
 It is every woman’s choice and right, and yours alone.
 Even if you do not plan for it, you are entitled while in labour to change your mind about attending hospital and decide that you want to stay put.
 So long as you do not give in to requests by the hospital that you come in, and keep repeating that you want them to send a midwife, they should relent and a midwife will be dispatched to you, as they have a duty of care to you.

-(It’s a common tactic for maternity services who are not positive about home birth to ‘not have enough staff on duty’ when a woman planning a home birth goes into labour, but if the woman stays firm that she is staying at home and that a midwife needs to be sent to her, a midwife is almost always sent.
-Have a look on www.homebirth.org.uk for more information.)
+It’s a common tactic for maternity services who are not positive about home birth to ‘not have enough staff on duty’ when a woman planning a home birth goes into labour.
+If the woman stays firm that she is staying at home and that a midwife needs to be sent to her, a midwife is almost always sent.
+Have a look on www.homebirth.org.uk for more information.

 The only place I can trust that I am in control is in my own home, and barring any medical reason not to birth there again, that’s where any and all of the rest of my kids will be planned to be born.